 What should I invest in?

 In general, the currency pairs available to trade fall into three categories: major, minor, and exotic pairs.
-Here’s a quick summary of each and what to consider when choosing how to invest in forex.
+Here’s a quick summary of each and what to consider when choosing how to invest.

 - Major currency pairs.
 These are the most prominent and widely-traded currency pairs in the world.
 These change over time, and currently the most traded pair is EUR/USD, with other major pairs being USD/JPY, GBP/USD, and USD/CHF.
 All major pairs include USD as this is the world’s reserve currency.